sergioramos/TWiT-Player/readme.md

 All active TWiT shows available in 864x480, 640x368 and audio.

 Still in alpha, it needs feedback.
 Still too much lags, but almost usable.
-Need to get a way to stop the screen to dimm while the the episode is playing.

 Please send feedback: mail@sergioramos.me